pilon-io/gatsby-source-pilon/README.md

 # gatsby-source-pilon

-Plugin for connecting Gatsby to Pilon API-first e-commerce platform
+Plugin for connecting Gatsby to Pilon API-first e-commerce platform.